Observability

 defenseclaw setup local-observability reset --yes

 reset is destructive — your historical traces, logs, and metrics go with it.
-Splunk HEC and JSONL sinks are unaffected. down only stops the containers; named Docker volumes survive across down/up cycles until you run reset.
+Splunk HEC and JSONL destinations are unaffected. down only stops the containers; named Docker volumes survive across down/up cycles until you run reset.

 Status and logs